hvasbath/beat/docs/examples/FFI_kinematic.rst

 It is a requirement to have Example 3 and 4 completed in order to follow the instructions and commands given in this Example.
 The data is the exact same from `Example 2 <https://hvasbath.github.io/beat/examples/Rectangular.html#>`__, where the overall geometry of the fault plane was estimated.
 In `Example 4 <https://hvasbath.github.io/beat/examples/FFI_static.html#>`__ we solved for variable slip on the optimum fault geometry from Example 3 by using static InSAR data.
 We will use the posterior marginals from Example 4 and use them as priors in this Example.
-Here we will determine a kinematic variable slip distribution including rupture propagation for the L'aquila 2009 earthquake by using static InSAR data **jointly** with teleseismic displacement waveforms.
+Here we will determine a kinematic variable slip distribution including rupture propagation for the L'Aquila 2009 earthquake by using static InSAR data **jointly** with teleseismic displacement waveforms.

 Please make sure that you are one level above the Laquila project folder (created earlier).::